hypertrace/hypertrace/README.md

 enabling different personal like Devs, DevOps and Deployment specialists to get to the problems they are debugging very quickly.

-### One-click Deployment
-Hypertrace is completely built in a cloud-native fashion and can be deployed easily with one command in any of the Kubernetes clusters by using the Helm charts that are built for it.

 ## Architecture

 | ![space-1.jpg](https://s3.amazonaws.com/fininity.tech/DT/architecture.png) |